Madisonkanna/madisonkanna.com/src/content/themasterswitch.md

 The question of the internet’s future is not whether a monopoly is possible—in various markets we have already seen the evidence that it is— but how long such a concentration can endure.

-## Separation principle & net neautrality:
+## Separation principle & net neautrality.

-Separations as “an effort to prevent any single element of society from gaining dominance over the whole, and by such dominance becoming tyrannical.
+Separations defined as “an effort to prevent any single element of society from gaining dominance over the whole, and by such dominance becoming tyrannical.
 Separation principles could make it possible for us to enjoy the short-term benefits of monopoly without the long-term oppression.
 Net neutrality is a ban on discrimionation and blocking on the internet, but applied only to the wired web — wireless is exempt.

 ## User preferences.